New-Languages-for-NLP/project-templates/core_inception/README.md

 # 🪐 Weasel Project: Train new language core model with Cadet and INCEpTION

 This project template lets you train a part-of-speech tagger, dependency parser, and named entity recognizer for a new language from your Cadet and INCEpTION data.
+It includes configuration for pretraining your model on raw text to improve its accuracy.

 ## 📋 project.yml